oscarlevin/KnightsAndKnaves/Notes.md

 Actually, it seems like the `knightsandknaves.actions.php` file is still used, but it is automatically generated.
 Important: when we want to add a new action, we need to add arguments to the gamestates.jsonc file.

 2025-11-03: We are stuck on getting the card info for a single card in the player's hand.
+  2025-12-01: Fixed this.
+Needed to use `array_values` to reindex the array.

 ## Next steps: